FEMLab/focus16/README.md

 	- Download all potential complete reference genomes.
 	For each SRA:
 		- use `plentyofbugs` to identify which reference genome would be the closest
+		- uses the mini assembly from of `plentyofbugs` to call taxonomy via kraken2
 		- run QC on reads, downsampling if neccessary
 		- run riboSeed assembly
 	Extract all the 16S seqeunces from reassembly